kirshan-tx/song-recommender/README.md

 I'll be using these audio features to find the highest correlation with my **favourite** songs.

-### Dependent variable
+## Dependent variable
 The variable 'favourite' will be the prediction variable.
-I will assign the songs that have more than or equal to 9 listens with 1 (favourite) and less than 9 listens as 0 (not favourite).
+I will assign the songs that have **more than or equal to 9 listens** with 1 (favourite) and less than 9 listens as 0 (not favourite).
-A sharp drop off at 9 listens of a song on the histogram clearly divides the songs that I deliberately listen to and the ones that I clicked on by accident or when I was trying to find new music.
+When I plotted the number of times I've listen to a specific song on a histogram, a sharp drop off at 9 listens clearly divides the songs that I deliberately listen to and the ones that I clicked on by accident or when I was trying to find new music.

 <img src="images/why9.PNG" height="300">

+## Objective
+To create a song recommender using my Spotify listening history, by comapring Decision Tree and Random Forest classifier models and testing the models' accuracy using F1 score.

-## Goals
+## Process
+1. Data Cleaning / Exploration
+2. Feature Selection and Oversampling to balance classes
+3. Model Selection with Cross-validation and Hyperparameter Optimization
+4. Predictionof Songs

 ## Conclusion